The rhythm guitar is one of the most important aspects of a song, but can be difficult to get right. Do you feel like your tone is suffering?

-But when it comes to playing out live on stage with a band or record in a studio, that cheap amp is probably not going to get you a great tone.
+But when it comes to playing out live on stage.
+Either with a band or recording in a studio, that cheap amp is probably not going to get you a great tone.
 Rhythm guitarists are one of the most important factors for your band.
 And so you need to make sure that gear is top-notch!

 If you are going for a classic rock rhythm, then you need to make sure to be using the right amplifier.
 Every design has a certain sound in mind.
 If you get something that is scooped in the mid-range, make sure your style of music supports this.
 Otherwise, you might be missing some essential frequencies in your rhythm tone.

 The first thing you need to decide on is whether you will use an amp head, combo, or digital modeler.
 Amps come in two different styles: heads and combos.
 Amp Heads are stand-alone units that need speaker cabinets.
 Combos combine both the amplifier head and speaker all in one unit!

 Modelers can also come in the same types of layouts as a tube amp for example and can also be a good choice.
 This depends on the quality of the models, of course.

 But make sure your choice will support the music style you play.
 Are you looking for a rhythm tone that needs to be loud and heavily saturated?
 A 20-watt combo amplifier might be the wrong choice.

 3. Dialing in Your Rhythm Tone